sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 ## Forcing Numerical Answers: Some Interesting Wrinkles

-Because this is *such* clearly settled territory, it struck me that the only way to really draw interesting distinctions is to probe the limits of their confidence, and see how well they can express residual *uncertainty* for claims that are all-but certain.
+Because this is *such* clearly settled territory, it struck me that the only way to draw interesting distinctions is to probe the limits of their confidence, and see how well they can express residual *uncertainty* for claims that are all-but certain.

-I asked each model for a calibrated probability estimate on a precisely formulated version of each claim:
+So I asked each model for a calibrated probability estimate on a precisely formulated version of each claim:

 > Here's a claim: [CLAIM].
 How confident are you that this claim is true?
 Express your answer as a percentage from 0% to 100%, with exactly three significant figures.
 If your estimate is closer to 0% or 100% than three significant figures can express, use < or > symbols.
 I.e. ">99.9%" or "<0.01%".
 Then explain your reasoning in one sentence.